zhutao100/qwen-code/docs/tools/file-system.md

 ## 6. `edit` (Edit)

 `edit` replaces text within a file.
-By default, replaces a single occurrence, but can replace multiple occurrences when `expected_replacements` is specified.
+By default it requires `old_string` to match a single unique location; set `replace_all` to `true` when you intentionally want to change every occurrence.
 This tool is designed for precise, targeted changes and requires significant context around the `old_string` to ensure it modifies the correct location.

 - **Tool name:** `edit`
 - **Display name:** Edit